Summoner-Network/.github/README.md

 This section assumes you already created and cloned a repo from the [`summoner-sdk`](https://github.com/Summoner-Network/summoner-sdk) template (see [**Start from scratch with an SDK template**](#start-from-scratch-with-sdk-template) above).

-**To build your Summoner SDK**, you need to tell the installer (e.g., `built_sdk.sh`) which packages to include from which Summoner module.
+**To build your Summoner SDK**, you need to tell the installer (e.g., `build_sdk.sh`) which packages to include from which Summoner module.
 Modules are typically GitHub repositories created from the template repository [`starter-template`](https://github.com/Summoner-Network/starter-template).
 Each module provides one or more packages under its `tooling/` directory.

 **Include an entire repository (all packages).** If you want to include every package under that repository's `tooling/` directory, put the repository URL on its own line in `build.txt`.